-If all the storms, dark days, and bad news are giving you the January blues, it might be time to stream your way into a far away land, the distant past, a summer romance, or a wildly fun new world.
-We’ve rounded up a guide to the best series for an escape watch.
+With summer upon us and inflation killing our vacation budgets, this might be the time to stream your way into a far away land, the distant past, a summer romance, or a wildly fun new world.
+Our writers picked the series you might have missed that can deliver a vicarious escape.

 The story: The epic family drama follows four generations of a Korean family that moves to Japan in the midst of war, alternating between two different timelines: one follows matriarch Sunja’s humble beginnings in Japanese-occupied Korea in the early 1900s through to her later marriage and resettlement in Japan; the other takes place in 1989 and focuses on Solomon, her grandson who returns to Japan to settle a business deal.
 Based on the novel of the same name by Min Jin Lee